Kunal-2001-12/youtube-clone-mern-/YouTube-clone-MERN-main/README.md

 ## Final Note for Reviewers
 - This project is ready for grading and demonstration.
+- If you see any dependency errors, please ensure you have run `npm install` in both backend and frontend folders.
 - For any questions, please contact [Kunal Sur](https://github.com/Kunal-2001-12).

 ---